msyriac/fftBenchmark/README.md

 This script runs a simple suite of FFT benchmarks by varying:
 1. the routine used
-2. the nearest higher and nearest lower dimensions of the array
+2. the nearest higher and nearest lower FFT-friendly dimensions of the array

 Use as follows: